thewh1teagle/israwave/README.md

 - Generate sentence in less than 1ms on CPU
 - Powerful text processor by espeak-ng
 - Support for SSML (soon)

+## Play with it!

+You can play with it on our [hugginface card](https://huggingface.co/spaces/thewh1teagle/tts-with-israwave)

 ## Samples